Lionsberg/old-lionsberg-wiki/Total Nested Hierarchy of Goals.md

 We could add to these Goals a few more obvious ones precluded by political process, such as:
 18. Elimination of Corruption, Injustice, and Oppression
 19. Accountability and Transparency
-20. Elimination of Toxins / Pollution  of Air, Water, and Land
+20. Elimination of Toxins and Pollution  of Air, Water, and Land

 At the highest levels of abstraction, we know that anyone who Loved a child would want for them to be free from poverty, hunger, violence, injustice, inequality, sickness, want, ignorance, thirst, filth, darkness, disempowerment, meaningless or demeaning work, unsustainability, irresponsible consumption and production, a denegrating Living System, degenerating Life in water or on land, violence, injustice, weak / corrupt institutions, and a lack of co-operation.

-All these Goals are contained within, implied by, and ordered by a single highest overarching and uniting [[Meta Goal]], which is simply what any heart of Love would desire.
-For all Life and Consciousness to develop into the fullness of its [[Potential]] and Flourish in Harmony.
+All these Goals are contained within, implied by, and ordered by a single highest overarching and uniting [[Meta Goal]], which is simply what any heart of Love would desire: for all Life and Consciousness to develop into the fullness of its [[Potential]] and Flourish in Harmony.

 The Total Nested Hierarchy of Goals arises largely in responses to the [[Total Nested Hierarchy of Issues]] and problems inherent in any Community of Life.